Transfer balance cap

 9.5 Excess on the transfer balance cap

-If the balance exceeds the transfer balance cap on a particular day, the member has breached the transfer balance cap.
+If the balance exceeds the transfer balance cap on a particular day, the member has breached cap.
 Members who breach the cap are liable to excess transfer balance tax 1.

 Under subsection 294-30(2), a member's transfer balance at a time is the sum of the credits in their transfer balance account less the sum of their debits.